KaiyanLyu/Jurong_logistics/README.md

 Purpose
 -------
 Reproducible pipeline for route-level logistics optimization using Python and AMPL.
-The implementation focuses on clarity and reproducibility rather than GUI polish.
+The implementation focuses on clarity and reproducibility.

 Repository layout
 -----------------